-Like in a brick-and-mortar home, replacing the flooring in your RV can provide the space with an instant update.
-You can instantly modernize your old RV with a magnificent newly remodeled look.
-The job of removing and replacing carpeting or another flooring option can often be a do-it-yourself job.
+Like a brick-and-mortar home, replacing the flooring in your motorhome or travel trailer can provide the space with an instant update and a whole new feeling.
+Instantly modernize your old RV with a magnificent, newly remodeled look.

-Although there are professionals who specialize in after-market RV flooring, some jobs are small enough—and easy enough— for RVers to attempt on their own.
-There are multiple videos you can find on the Internet about RV flooring installation by searching YouTube.
+Although there are professionals who specialize in installing after-market RV flooring, like the service technicians at your local Camping World, some jobs are small enough—and easy enough— for RVers to attempt on their own.
+There are multiple videos out there that walk you through the installation process and high-quality products needed to update your RV.

 Vehicles without slide-outs are best for do-it-yourselfers.
-We suggest using a special carpet-cutting tool to go along the perimeter of the RV or motorhome and cut the old carpet out.
-If you do this well, the piece you cut out can be used as a template for cutting the new flooring.
+We suggest using a special carpet-cutting tool to go along the perimeter of the travel trailer or motorhome to cut the old carpet and make it easier to pull out.
+If you do this well enough, the piece you cut out can be used as a template when cutting the new flooring.

-It’s best to consult a flooring or home improvement expert on the best way to keep a new carpet down, although some RVers say anchoring it only by placing furniture on top of it is a good option to allow for the carpet to be periodically removed and cleaned.
+It’s best to consult a flooring or home improvement expert on the best way to install and keep a new carpet down.
+Although, some RVers say anchoring it by placing furniture on top of it is a good option as it allows the carpet to be periodically removed and cleaned.

-100 percent nylon rugs are best for RV use.
-Make sure to check the “remnants” section of your local carpeting store for good deals, since you probably won’t need too much to get the job done.
-Sometimes you can snag a pretty decent deal just by asking.
+If you’re looking for new rugs, 100% nylon-constructed rugs are best for RV use.
+Make sure to check the “remnants” section of your local carpeting store for the best deals.
+Since you probably won’t need to purchase a significant amount to cover the space desired.
+On occasion, you can snag a pretty decent deal simply by asking.

 These are a few tips on updating and replacing your RV flooring: